harutekku/Various-Markdown-Notes/Concurrency/CppCon - Concurrency.md

 ## Data races
   - A data race is a memory error occurring when two or more threads try to access the same memory location at the same time and at least one of these accesses is an attempt to write.
-  - Data races on any type is an undefined behaviour.
+  - Data races on any type is an undefined behavior.
   - Example

 ```cpp